SAS adds automated machine learning to make AI-powered decisions even easier

 Available in the fourth quarter of 2019, the newest release of SAS® Viya® on the SAS Platform offers the latest AI and advanced analytics techniques, accessible to both data scientists and business users.
 The enhancements provide an intelligent process to automate many of the manual and complex steps required for data transformations and to build machine learning models.
 SAS automates the analytics life cycle – from data wrangling to feature engineering and algorithm selection – in a single click.

 To add a layer of transparency, the software will dynamically produce a visual pipeline to eliminate the black box that can accompany automation.
 And through natural language generation, results are presented in easily understood business terms.
-Once a model is finalised, it can be deployed with a single click.
+Once a model is finalized, it can be deployed with a single click.

 UK Insurance provider Admiral fights fraud with AI